The New Manhood

 If you enjoy Jungian psychology you may enjoy this.
 I thoroughly enjoyed this book.
 There was something vey easy to read in contemplating the mid-life challenge and blessings.
 I found many ideas and quotes that I had to share in the Men’s Group each week, to stimulate thinking about how better to open to the fullness of life, especially in the Midlife passage.

-A Circle of Men is a book that has been around for a long time.
+A book that has been around for a long time.
 An excellent resource if you are contemplating setting up a men’s support circle.
 It includes the history of the recent men’s support group work and gives many excellent ideas on what to try out in your group.
 Includes plans for what you could include in the first 8 meetings as well as how to deal with possible challenges to the smooth flow of the work.